 Derek Smith is the Lead Pastor of Living Hope Baptist Church in Clarksville, Tennessee.
 He holds a Bachelor of Science in Business Administration from the University in Alabama in Huntsville, and a Master of Divinity and Doctor of Ministry from New Orleans Baptist Theological Seminary.
-He has been happily married to the love of his life, Chrystal, since 2002 and they have four children, a daughter Reaghan, and three sons Dawson, Harrison, and Anderson.
+He has been happily married to the love of his life, Chrystal, since 2002 and they have five children, a daughter Reaghan, and four sons Dawson, Harrison, Anderson, and Cayson.

 Pastor Derek has a heart to see the church in America revitalized through prayer, brokenness, gospel preaching, and a renewed missional emphasis.
 Pastor Derek loves coaching little league baseball, going to the beach with his family, fishing, and serving the local church.

 The Scripture, all 66 books of the combined Old and New Testaments, is verbally inspired by God.
 The Bible is inerrant in the original writings, and it is the Christian’s final authority in faith and conduct.

 There is only one true, living, sovereign, holy, and eternally existent God.
 God is infinitely perfect and He exists in three persons: Father, Son, and Holy Spirit.
 The triune God is the creator and sustainer of all things, the source of all truth, and is worthy of worship, confidence, and obedience.

 (Deuteronomy 6:4-5; Genesis 1:31)